Crosstalk (novel)

 Crosstalk is a science fiction novel by Connie Willis, published in 2016.
 It is a romantic comedy that explores the intersection of telephones and telepathy.
 In a similar situation to Bellwether and Passage, the main character, Briddey Flannigan, is part of a larger institution who gets caught up in series of escalating events.
 Additionally, Crosstalk like Bellwether and Passage feature themes of neuroscience, communication and technology.

 Plot

-Briddey Flannigan, a middle manager in fictional tech-company CommSpan, is dating one of the senior executives, Trent, while fending off nosy family and gossipy colleagues.
+Bridget "Briddey" Flannigan, a middle manager in fictional tech-company CommSpan, is dating Trent Worth, one of the senior executives, while fending off nosy family and gossipy colleagues.
 The company is attempting to find a breakout competitor to the iPhone and other telecommunication products.
-Trent proposes Briddey and he undergo a new procedure, an EED, which would allow the two of them to feel each other's emotions and take their relationship to the next level.
-Against the advice of her family and one of her coworkers, Briddey agrees to the procedure, but it has unintended consequences.
+Trent proposes that Briddey and he undergo a new procedure, an EED implant, which would allow the two of them to feel each other's emotions and take their relationship to the next level.
+Briddey consents.